pg-support/supt-km/docs/4. Processes/c. Post-sale - Check Basecamp for updates/Warranty Service - Check Basecamp for updates/US - Check Basecamp for updates/SR - Personal Reason (US) - Check Basecamp for updates.md

 ### 5-2 - Refund

-- Once delivered, the agent can proceed with the [[Refund Process]].
+- Once delivered, the agent can proceed with the [[Refund Process - Check Basecamp for updates]].

 - **Since a $15 shipping fee needs to be subtracted from the final refund, make sure to manually put in the refund amount.**
 ![[Pasted image 20230425160716.png]]